TCLamnidis/BareBonesBash/README.md

 ## Introduction

-The aim of this tutorial is to make you familiar with using bash everyday... for the rest of your life.
+The aim of this tutorial is to make you familiar with using bash everyday... for the rest of your life :smiling_imp::trollface:.
 More specifically, we want to do this in the context of our work.
 We will start with how to navigate (Thiseas' words...) around a filesystem in the terminal, download sequencing files, and then to manipulate these.
 Within these sections we will also show you simple tips and